-They are all matte black with black grilles and embellished with silver trim for a futuristic design.
-Even with so many components, the Nakamichi Shockwafe Ultra 9.2 design is compact and takes up as little space as possible.
+They are all matte black with front grilles and embellished with silver trim for a futuristic design.
+Even with so many components, the speaker system’s design is compact and takes up as little space as possible.

 Interface and Display

-It’s quite a capable soundbar for those who like loud sounds as the Nakamichi Shockwafe Ultra 9.2 is one of the loudest soundbars on the market.
-They also put emphasis on the sound direction for smaller details instead of having it overwhelm you from all directions.
+It’s quite a capable soundbar for those who like loud surround sounds as it’s one of the loudest soundbars on the market.
+They also put full emphasis on the audio direction for smaller details instead of having it overwhelm you from all directions.

-With so many extra components as a 9.2.4 soundbar, it’s not very difficult for the Nakamichi Shockwafe Ultra to achieve surround sound.
-To be able to play DTS and Atmos content, however, you need to be sure to turn the Dolby Surround function on.
+With so many extra components as a 9.2.4 soundbar, Nakamichi Shockwafe Ultra is one of the high-end Dolby Atmos surround sound designed soundbars.
+To be able to deliver DTS HD, DTS:X, Dolby Digital, and Dolby Atmos content, however, you need to make sure to turn the Dolby Surround function on.

 When it comes to connection options, the Nakamichi Shockwafe Ultra offers HDMI arc, HDMI input and output, an analog 3.5 mm, and USB.
-With three HDMI ports, it’s easy to run all the sound through the soundbar posing as the command center.
+With three HDMI ports, it’s easy to run all the sound through the soundbar posing as the setup command center.

 Remote and Controls

-For users who are conscious about their energy consumption, this soundbar also comes with a power-saving mode or “eco mode”.
-It’s basically just the soundbar going into standby if it’s been inactive for over 20 minutes.
+For users who are conscious about their energy consumption, the Nakamichi Shockwafe Ultra soundbar also comes with an energy-saving mode or “eco mode”.
+It’s basically just the soundbar going into standby if the speaker has been inactive for over 20 minutes’ time.

 Setup and Accessories